sammchardy/python-binance/docs/websockets.rst

 As these use threads `start()` is required to be called before starting any sockets.

+To keep the ThreadedWebsocketManager running using `join()` to join it to the main thread.

 .. code:: python

+    import time

     from binance import ThreadedWebsocketManager